infiniteHQ/Cherry/README.md

 > - 🏗️ More components with more properties & customizations
 > - 🏗️ Internet images loading & cache managment

+> [!NOTE]
+> This framework is new and still under active development, so some bugs may occur, and content is subject to change.
+We are also working to improve the overall stability of Cherry, particularly with regard to memory safety and the rendering stack, as well as the graphical libraries used.
+Thank you for your understanding!
+Stay tuned :)

 ## Getting started
 > [!WARNING]
 > The only dependance you need to compile Cherry is the VulkanSDK installed & ready.
 Please refer to the https://www.lunarg.com/vulkan-sdk/ website to see how install Vulkan on your system (compatible on Linux & Windows).